naraChild/nara/README.md

 # bitcoin-education-donation
-Please help us to continue the edu ation for children
+Please help us to continue the education of children